MicrosoftDocs/entra-docs/docs/global-secure-access/concept-traffic-forwarding.md

 **Traffic forwarding** enables you to configure the type of network traffic to tunnel through the Microsoft Entra Private Access and Microsoft Entra Internet Access services.
 You set up profiles to manage how specific types of traffic are managed.

-When traffic comes through Global Secure Access, the service evaluates the type of traffic first through the **Microsoft 365 profile** and then through the **Private access profile**.
-Any traffic that doesn't match the first two profiles isn't forwarded to Global Secure Access.
+When traffic comes through Global Secure Access, the service evaluates the type of traffic first through the **Microsoft 365 access profile**,  then through the **Private access profile**, and finally through the **Internet access profile**.
+Any traffic that doesn't match these three profiles isn't forwarded to Global Secure Access.

 For each traffic forwarding profile, you can configure three main details: